James-P-D/Lambda/README.md

 java -classpath "C:\Users\jdorr\Desktop\Dev\Lambda\src\Lambda\bin;..\..\libs\jna-5.5.0.jar;..\..\libs\jna-platform-5.5.0.jar" Lambda.Main C:\Users\jdorr\Desktop\Dev\Lambda\src\Lambda\src\Lambda\definitions.lbd
 ```

 A fair amount of work went into getting the console I/O to work and display nicely.
-Since Java is fussy about support single-keypress-input, displaying Unicode characters (`λ`, `α`, etc.) and using colours, we need to use a bunch of Windows-specific stuff to achieve this.
-If you are struggling with inputting strings, or are seeing strange, non-printable values in the output, simply set `FANCY_UI` to `false` in [Console.Java](https://github.com/James-P-D/Lambda/blob/master/src/Lambda/src/Lambda/Console.java).
+Since Java is fussy about supporting single-keypress-input, displaying Unicode characters (`λ`, `α`, etc.) and using colours, we need to use a bunch of Windows-specific stuff to achieve this.
+If you are struggling with inputting strings, or are seeing strange, non-printable values in the console, simply set `FANCY_UI` to `false` in [Console.Java](https://github.com/James-P-D/Lambda/blob/master/src/Lambda/src/Lambda/Console.java).

 ### Acknowledgements